fwextensions/QuicKey/docs/chrome-store-description.md

 ★ Close tabs

-You can quickly close the selected tab by pressing ctrl-W (cmd-W on macOS).
+You can quickly close the selected tab by pressing ctrl+W (cmd⌘+W on macOS).
 So you could type "docg" to match all of your Google Docs tabs and then quickly close each one.

 ★ Incognito mode